Mysterious Sea Glow: Parts of the ocean glow milky

 In some parts of the ocean, the water suddenly begins to glow at night.
 So far, the phenomenon is largely unexplained.
 This could change now.

 Parts of the ocean that suddenly glow milky at night.
-At first it sounds like a scene from a fantasy film – but it really does exist: “Sea of Milk” is the name given to the phenomenon in which the sea lights up at night.
+Sounds like a scene from a fantasy film at first – but it really does exist: “Sea of Milk” is the name given to the phenomenon in which the sea lights up at night.
 A researcher is now hoping to finally make progress with new methods to find an explanation for the mysterious sea glow.

 Mysterious seaglow may finally be uncovered